elkcityhazard/chef-frank/content/recipes/recipes-for-special-occasions-and-events/simple-green-bean-casserole/index.md

 date: 2019-12-13T13:55:35+00:00

 ---
-Quick Easy Green Bean Casserole is a standard Recipe used for Holidays and everyday meals.
+Quick Green Bean Casserole is a standard Recipe used for Holidays and everyday meals.
 Green Bean Casserole topped with Fried Onions and Cheese will Shake Up your Meals!<figure>

 ![Simple, Healthy Green Bean Casserole][1] <figcaption>A Simple and Healthy Green Bean Casserole</figcaption></figure>

 ## Green Bean Casserole Ingredients

-**serves 8 -10**
+**serves 8 -10&#8457;*

   * 2 cans green beans, drained
   * 1 can cream of mushroom soup